elektricM/amd-bc250-docs/docs/hardware/power.md

 **Use Case:** Simple setups where PSU has an on/off switch

-### Method 2: Power Button
+### Method 2: Power Button (Soldering Required)

-The BC-250 has a 2-pin power button header on the rear of the board.
+The BC-250 does **NOT have a power button header**.
+To add an external power button, you must solder directly to the existing onboard power button.

 **Setup:**
-1. Short the power button pins to turn on
+1. Identify the onboard power button on the rear of the board
+2. Solder wires to both sides of the power button
+3. Connect to external momentary switch
-2. Short again to turn off (soft shutdown)
+4. Short to turn on, short again for soft shutdown
-3. Hold for 5+ seconds for hard power-off
+5. Hold for 5+ seconds for hard power-off

-**Use Case:** Builds with a case and external power button
+**Use Case:** Advanced builds with custom case integration

+!!!warning "Soldering Required"
+    This modification requires soldering skills.
+There is no power button header on the BC-250.

 ### Method 3: ATX PSU Control